elenatobi/ZAYAH/README.md

 # ZAYAH
 ZAYAH is a GUI and Graphics framework dedicated for high-performance node-nesting, layering, animation, rendering, filtering and event-handling, implemented usign both versions in Python (PyGame) and JavaScript (HTML5 canvas).
+In this repository, ZAYAH framework is implemented in Aura BloodGem software, which helps user to design charts and reference guides including for knowledge.

 ***Important!
 This project is dedicated for educational purposes only.***